 \subsubsection{Participants.}

-For our user study, we ran 12 participants, all of whom had some degree of experience with art and design across the following disciplines: editorial illustration, fine art, user interface design, architecture, and interactive media arts.
+We recruited user study participants by emailing design organizations at our institution and going through word-of-mouth within our co-designers’ networks of design professionals.
+We found twelve participants, all of whom were screened to have preprofessional or professional backgrounds across the following disciplines: news illustration, fine art, user interface design, architecture, and interactive media arts.
+All participants performed art or design tasks as part of their job at least once a week.
 This study was approved by the relevant IRB.